Swine Flu and Pregnancy

 When to See Your Doctor

 If you think you may have the flu, call your doctor as soon as possible.
-Your doctor will decide if you should take one of these antiviral drugs:
+She’ll decide if you should take one of these antiviral drugs:

 You can take these drugs anytime during your pregnancy.
 If you care for or live with someone who has the flu, your doctor may also advise you to take an antiviral drug up to 2 weeks after your baby is born.

 When to Get Emergency Care

 - Have shortness of breath or trouble breathing

 - Feel pain or pressure in your chest